 Depending on the airline, flight attendants may need to:

-- have a certain standard of eyesight in order to carry out emergency procedures without glasses
+- have a certain standard of eyesight to carry out emergency procedures without glasses.

 Find out more about training